nishain-de-silva/JSONPaper/README.md

 # JSONStore (v2) :rocket:

 Swift is a type constrained lanuage right ?
 The default way of parsing JSON is to parse json string to a known `Codable` JSON structure.
 But most of the time you may put hand on unknown JSON structures and difficult to define those structures for all scenarios.
-JSONStore help you to parse JSON in any free form and extract value without constraining into a fixed type.
+JSONStore ishelp you to parse JSON in any free form and extract value without constraining into a fixed type.
 This is pure zero dependency `Swift` package with `Read Only Until Value Dicovered` mechanism in a single read cycle and performance efficient.

 ## Installation